-Presents courses in Drafting and Design Technology which the College expects to offer only once or occasionally in response to specific community needs.
+This courses presents classes in Drafting and Design Technology which the College expects to offer only once or occasionally in response to specific community needs.
 The course may consist of seminars, specialized or individual instruction, and/or research in an area related to Drafting and Design Technology.